A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

 Established in 1987, Cine Kamari aims to preserve the Greeks’ strong theater tradition by offering locals and travelers alike the opportunity to watch movies under the stars in a fairytale-like garden.

-Considered one of the best in the world by The Guardian and Travel Channel, this charming open-air cinema is located just outside Kamari town, on the island of Santorini, and has its own bar selling snacks, cocktails, and local wine.
-It also hosts various cultural events, including concerts, theatre plays, and art exhibitions.
+The Guardian and Travel Channel consider this charming open-air cinema one of the best in the world.
+It is located just outside Kamari town on the island of Santorini and has its own bar selling snacks, cocktails, and local wine.
+The cinema also hosts various cultural events, including concerts, theatre plays, and art exhibitions.